 Although completing warm up exercises before running only takes a few extra minutes, it often feels like a drag.
 As runners, we want to get out there and start running immediately.
 It’s tempting to skip the warm up routine altogether – that is, until we wind up sidelined with an injury.

-Adding a warm up before your run is one of the best things you can do to stay healthy, injury free, and make the most of your time on the run.
+Adding a short warm up before your run is one of the best things you can do to stay healthy, injury free, and improve your running performance.
 Luckily, these running warm up exercises are fairly simple and easy to complete.

 One of the best ways to warm up before a run is to complete a few dynamic stretching exercises.

 Dynamic warm ups are a powerful tool for runners.

 Completing a variety of dynamic warm up exercises prior to your run takes as little as one or two minutes, but is crucial for your success as a lifelong runner.